lee0c/lee0c.github.io/pages/contact.md

 ### shops

-if pricing is an issue for you, reach out and we can work out sliding scale options or an art trade.
+if pricing is an issue for you, reach out and we can work out sliding scale options - or an art trade!

 <dl>
     <dt><i aria-hidden="true" class="fa-regular fa-square"></i> square</dt>